RhyanRodriguez3/Excel-Guide/3_VBA.md

 # VBA Guide
-VBA is a tool for programming, editing and running application code.
+- VBA is a tool for programming, editing and running application code.
 You can create a custom function with VBA.
+- It is a pragramming tool to automate manual tasks.
+The most manual tasks I've done are clean up data dump formatting.

 ## Object Oriented Programming Languages
 - In each statement start by defining the object.
 Think of a cell as the object you want to change.